 Cats are a little suspicious of cat carriers.
 They’re intelligent creatures, and they’ve worked out that when we want them to get inside one, it’s rarely for reasons they’re going to enjoy.
 We use them for visits to the vet, and we all know how our feline friends feel about those journeys.
 We use them when we’ve moving home, and our cats hate changes in their routine, or changes to the environment they’re familiar with.

-Sometimes we use them to take our cats somewhere else to stay a while when we go on vacation, and so they associate them with abandonment.
+Sometimes we use them to take our cats somewhere else to stay a while when we go on vacation.
+Because of that, they associate them with abandonment.
 Even if we’re not using a cat carrier for any of these reasons, they still restrict our cat’s freedom to roam as they please.
 How would you feel if someone locked you in a box for an hour and told you it was for your own good?

 If we want our cats to co-operate with us, we have to do our best to find a cat carrier that meets their approval.
-In this guide, we’re going to look at the options available, so you can find the one that suits your cat best – or the one they hate the least!
+In this guide, we’re going to look at the options available.
+We’ll help you find the one that suits your cat best – or the one they hate the least!
 So whether it’s a plastic cat carrier, a wicker cat carrier, a large cat carrier or a small cat carrier – or even a backpack cat carrier where they can poke their head out like an astronaut – let us help you find the perfect solution.
+When you’re done here you might be interested in our cat carrier reviews.
 First off, let’s look at those types of cat carrier in more detail.

 |Type||Soft Cat Carriers||Hard Sided Cat Carriers||Cardboard Cat Carriers||Cage Cat Carriers||Pet Stroller||Bubble Cat Carriers|